-As part of the FY2012 Transportation Bond, the Town of Cary ordered and installed bicycle and pedestrian counting devices made by EcoCounter.
-The devices are designed to compile bicycle and pedestrian usage data on the Town's greenway and bicycle system.
-The Town will utilize one of these units in a permanent location on the Black Creek Greenway to learn more about usage and analyze trends.
+Using the FY2012 Transportation Bond and a partnership with the Institute for Transportation Research and Education (ITRE) and CAMPO, the Town of Cary has installed bicycle and pedestrian counting devices at several locations across the town.
+These EcoCounter devices are designed to compile bicycle and pedestrian usage data on the Town's greenway and bicycle system.
+The units are installed at two locations on the Black Creek Greenway, on the Louis Stephens Drive street-side trail, and on Lake Pine Drive, to learn more about usage and analyze trends.
 Two additional units will be periodically circulated throughout the bicycle and greenway system to collect additional user data.

-Over time, the numbers will help evaluate bicycling and walking mode share on the Town's system, monitor commuting patterns and recreational trips and identify trends.
+Over time, the numbers will help evaluate bicycling and walking usage on the Town's system, monitor commuting patterns and recreational trips, and identify trends.
 The data collected will help the town prioritize infrastructure projects, support grant applications and plan for future facilities.

 For questions about the Town's Bicycle and Pedestrian Counting program contact the Transportation and Facilities staff below.

 Transportation & Facilities

 Town of Cary